Saquon Barkley, Roquan Smith top list of 32 NFL rookies who'll make an instant impact

 Washington Redskins

 Derrius Guice, RB: Guice was a first-round talent the Redskins nabbed in the middle of the second round due to some teams' concerns over maturity or off-field issues.
 If those aren't problems, Washington has their feature back of the next three-to-five seasons.
-Guice is a violent, surprisingly elusive runner with immense power.
+Guice is a violent, surprisingly fast and elusive runner with immense power.

 -